matrism/Tango_katalon/Documents/Compare.md

 <span id="tools_list"><a name="tools_list"></a></span>
 ####Drivers-dependent tools list

-We decided to make table of tooks and libs that have more then 100 downloads
+We decided to make table of tools and libs that have more then 100 downloads

 | Name | Short Description | Downloads number (for last month) | Current version | Last Update | Dependent driver | Angular specific |
 | --- | --- | --- | --- | --- | --- | --- |